JustenRickert/justenrickert.github.io/_posts/2017-05-29-words-that-probably-everybody-knows.md

 to discuss with my friends.
 As per the last two terms, I shall give a
 definition:

+{% include definition.html
+word="id·i·om"
+ipa="ˈidēəm"
+part="noun"
-> __id·i·om__ / ˈidēəm/ noun <br> A group of words established by usage as
-> having a meaning not deducible from those of the individual words.
+content="A group of words established by usage as having a meaning not deducible from those of the individual words."
+%}

 The particular idiom I had in mind was

 > rose-colored glasses

 which is interesting to me.
 Usually when somebody has on their _rose-colored glasses_, it is that they're optimistic.
 I think in most cases it happens that they're acting optimistic _in spite of something_.
 Here I want to note the contrary to optimistic, which is pessimistic.
 This is to say that one who is not optimistic is pessimistic and one who is not pessimistic must be optimistic.
 There is a dualism by which these words have meaning, and it is perhaps easier to understand one by knowing the other.

 To say the same of the idiom _rose-colored glasses_ doesn't exactly make sense.
 What is the opposite of someone who wears glasses other than somebody who simply